 Intramedullary (IM) nailing and plating are the two major options for the treatment of fractures.
-Indications of IM nailing are fractures in elderly people with thin skin or compromised soft tissue, patients with high risk of non-healing wound, and fractures with distal bone mass allowing insertion of two screws.
-Plating is indicated for fractures with risk of malalignment, fractures with simple articular involvement, and fractures in which IM nailing is not amenable .
-IM nailing frequently results in malalignment, malunion, and knee pain .
+Indications of IM nailing are fractures in older adults with thin skin or compromised soft tissue, patients with high risk of a non-healing wound, and splits with distal bone mass allowing insertion of two screws.
+Plating is indicated for fractures with the risk of malalignment, fractures with simple articular involvement, and fractures in which IM nailing is not amenable.
+IM nailing frequently results in malalignment, malunion, and knee pain.

 Signs and symptoms of rheumatoid arthritis may include:

 - Tender, warm, swollen joints

 - Joint stiffness that is usually worse in the mornings and after inactivity

 - Fatigue, fever and weight loss Early rheumatoid arthritis tends to affect your smaller joints first — particularly the joints that attach your fingers to your hands and your toes to your feet.

 - Salivary glands